‘I Go Hard Like Vladimir Putin’: Watch Hit Video By Putin-Loving African Rappers

-“I Go Hard Like Vladimir Putin” was a surprise hit song in Russia in 2014 and 2015, and with the renewed focus on Putin and Russia due to Donald Trump and numerous members of his inner circle expressing admiration for Putin and even engaging in business deals with Russia, the rap track and the bizarre video that accompanies the song have seen a resurgence in popularity online in recent weeks.
+“I Go Hard Like Vladimir Putin,” was a surprise hit song in Russia in 2014 and 2015, and with the renewed focus on Putin and Russia due to Donald Trump and numerous members of his inner circle expressing admiration for Putin and even engaging in business deals with Russia, the rap track and the bizarre video that accompanies the song have seen a resurgence popularity online in recent weeks.

 But perhaps the most surprising element of the video would be the artists themselves.

-In a country of more than 143 million with only about 40,000 people of color, and where according to one study 41 percent African expatriates have been the victim of racially motivated violence, the unabashed Putin tribute rap is the product of two native Africans.
+In a country of more than 143 million with only about 40,000 people of color, and where according to one study 41 percent African expatriates have been the victim of racially motivated violence, the unabashed Putin tribute rap is the product of a two native Africans.

 Watch the video for “I Go Hard Like Vladimir Putin” below, on this page.